Ulysse Nardin VS Rolex

 Let’s start with a primer on how accuracy is graded in the watch industry.
 At the moment the highest 3rd party designation for accuracy is the Chronometer designation which is issued by COSC.
 This designation means that your mechanical movement is precise within -4/+6 seconds per day.

 Ulysse Nardin is famous for their Marine Chronometers which throughout history allowed ship captains navigate the great waters of this earth using charts that required very precise maneuvers which needed to be timed to perfection.

-So, in terms of a question like “Are Ulysse Nardin watches COSC certified Chronometers?”
+So, in terms of a question like “Are all Ulysse Nardin watches COSC certified Chronometers?”
 Most of their collections of men’s watches are such as the Ulysse Nardin Marine Chronometer, GMT Perpetual Calendars, even many of the watches in the Maxi Marine Diver collection.
 There are few exceptions though it’s always good to check that it comes with a COSC certificate if accuracy is a concern for you.

 Rolex, on the other hand, has taken their precision testing a step beyond the standard COSC certificate.
-After receiving their movement back from COSC, they place the now COSC certified Rolex calibers in a case and put them through another series of tests which regulates them to an even higher accuracy of -2/+2 seconds per day at which point they give their own designation of Superlative Chronometer.
+After receiving their movement back from COSC, they place the now COSC certified Rolex calibers in a case and put them through another series of tests which regulates them to even higher accuracy of -2/+2 seconds per day at which point they give their own designation of Superlative Chronometer.
 All Rolex watches made these days (except for the Cellini collection) have this higher level of accuracy.

 Who has more complicated watches, Ulysse Nardin or Rolex?

 Ulysse Nardin and Rolex are both very skilled watchmakers.
 However, when it comes to what the industry calls ‘Haute Horlogerie’ or high horology …simply put: watches with high complications, Rolex falls short.